MartianColonist/POSEIDON/docs/content/opacity_database_aerosol.rst

 Opacity Database (Aerosol)
 ================

-Molecular, atomic, and aerosol opacities are a required input to any radiative transfer code.
-POSEIDON's opacity database includes high-resolution (:math:`R \sim 10^6`) line-by-line absorption cross sections and continuum absorption processes, alongside Mie scattering extinction cross sections, single scattering albedos, and asymmetry parameters, and suface albedos.

-Here we tabulate aerosol opacities.
+Aerosol scattering and absorption can significantly affect the observed spectra of exoplanets and brown dwarfs.
+This page summarises the Mie scattering aerosol database included in POSEIDON.

 Aerosol Database
 ________________